adarshbaburaj/bobthebot/README.md

-# Tenant Maintenance AI Agent - MVP Demo
+# Bobthebot - Tenant Maintenance AI Agent - MVP Demo

 A minimal working prototype of an AI-powered tenant maintenance request system.
 Tenants message a Telegram bot with maintenance issues, and the system automatically classifies, prioritizes, estimates costs, and assigns vendors.